When Business Negotiations Fall Flat

 business negotiation tactics

-When business negotiation tactics fail to consider outside interests, especially in the case of international mergers, deals can fall apart quickly.
-Automakers Renault and Fiat Chrysler discovered this when they ignored other stakeholders in an ill-fated attempt at a deal.
+When business negotiations fail to consider outside interests, deals can fall apart quickly.
+Automakers Renault and Fiat Chrysler discovered this in 2019 during their ill-fated attempt at a merger.

 Claim your FREE copy: Business Negotiation Strategies: How to Negotiate Better Business Deals